- Excellent camera

 The S6 and S5 look very similar from the front

-Some people may be bothered by the protrusion of the phone’s main camera, but it’s only 2mm and is barely noticeable.
-The SIM-tray sits flush with the side and if you can keep hold of the annoyingly illusive SIM-ejector tool or use a paperclip, the tray pops out firmly without too much difficulty.
+The rear of the phone is a less of a design success.
+The camera protrudes around 2mm making it look a little like a break-out on the face of an unfortunate teenager.
+Some people will be bothered less than others but the key point is that it slides in and out of your pocket easily thanks to sloped edges.
+The SIM-tray sits flush with the side and if you can keep hold of the annoyingly elusive SIM-ejector tool or use a paperclip, the tray pops out firmly without too much difficulty.

 There are a couple more genuine drawbacks to the spanking new Galaxy S6’s design, though.
-Glass may be easy to grip but it’s so super smooth that the S6 dives off many surfaces like Michael Phelps at the first hint of a starting whistle – I’ve caught my S6 on the edge of possible destruction multiple times.
+Glass may be easy to grip but it’s so super smooth that the S6 dives off many surfaces like Michael Phelps at the first hint of a starting whistle – we've caught the S6 on the edge of possible destruction on numerous occasions during our time reviewing it.

-Using a case or resting the phone on a textured surface reduces the frequency of these suicide dives, but a less slippy finish might have been better – I liked the dimpled rear of the S5, so it’s a shame Samsung’s ditched that.
+Using a case or resting the phone on a textured surface reduces the frequency of these suicide dives, but a less slippery finish might have been better.
+It's swings and roundabouts though.
+We prefer the look of the Glass-backed Galaxy S6 but felt safer with the S5's grippy, dimpled back.

-Neither is the S6 waterproof like the Galaxy S5, which is unfortunate.
+The S6 isn't waterproof like the Galaxy S5, so you need to take more care than before.
 Mind you, we’ll be surprised if Samsung doesn’t release an IP-rated Galaxy S6 ‘Active‘ variant in the coming weeks or months.

 Related: Best Samsung Galaxy S6 cases